-Do I need health insurance?
+Do I need private health insurance?

 When does it make sense to get health insurance?